Cray-HPE/docs-csm/operations/security_and_authentication/Troubleshoot_Kyverno_Configuration_manually.md

 This will list the expected Kyverno pods in running state.

-## Check if Kyverno policy report doesn’t have Failures, Warnings, Errors and Skipped policies count.
+## Check if Kyverno policy report doesn’t have Failures, Warnings, Errors and Skipped policies count

 Run the script with -p option.